hauduc/MICB-405-2020W-T1/MICB-405-Module-8-Anvio.md

 The interactive interface of anvi’o is written from scratch, and can do much more than what is mentioned above.
 In fact, you don’t even need anvi’o profiles to visualize your data using the interactive interface.
 But since this is a tutorial for the metagenomic workflow, we will save you from these details.
 If you are interested in learning more, there are other resources that provide detailed descriptions of the anvi’o interactive interface and data formats it works with.

 Most things you did so far (creating a contigs database, profiling your BAM files, merging them, etc) required you to work on a server.
 But anvi-interactive will require you to download the merged directory and your contigs databases to your own computer, because anvi-interactive uses a browser to interact with you.
-If you don’t want to download anything, you can dig an SSH tunnel to use your server to run anvi-interactive, and the browser on your computer to interact with it.
-See the post on visualizing from a server.

 This is the simplest way to run the interactive interface on your merged anvi’o profile: